 If you’re experiencing chronic back pain or neck that’s persistent in the New York City or northern New Jersey area, check out NU-Spine in Edison, NJ.
 When other, more conservative treatments haven’t led to relief, it’s time to be evaluated by an expert in the field of spine surgery.
 The best spine doctor in the Northeast is Dr. Skovrlj.
 He uses evidence-based spinal treatments and state-of-the art-technology to give you the best possible results.

 At NU-Spine, Dr. Skovrlj uses a minimally invasive approach whenever possible.
 Get in touch with this spine-focused practice today to find out what can be done to relieve your discomfort.
 Return to a full and active life as soon as possible.
-Get started at NU-Spine.This page was published on Oct 5, 2020, modified on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey DISCLAIMER: PLEASE READ CAREFULLY
+Get started at NU-Spine.Page Updated on Jul 9, 2021 by Dr. Branko Skovrlj (Neurosurgeon / Spine surgeon) of NU-Spine: The Minimally Invasive Spine Surgery Institute in New Jersey